First Battle of Lexington: Aftermath

 Casualties at Lexington were relatively low because the battle was largely fought from protective positions.
 Price claimed a loss of only 25 men killed and 72 wounded in his official report.
 However, a study of his subordinates' after-action reports reveals a total of at least 30 killed and 120 wounded.
 This would not include any civilians or recruits who had not yet enrolled but who had joined the fighting.
 The Federals lost 39 killed and 120 wounded.
 The relatively light casualties may be attributed to Mulligan's excellent entrenchments and Harris's hemp-bale inspiration; nevertheless, the entire Union garrison was taken prisoner.
-Among the casualties at the First Battle of Lexington was Lt.
-Col. Benjamin W. Grover, commanding the 27th Missouri Mounted Infantry, who was wounded by a musket ball in the thigh.
+Among the casualties at the first battle of Lexington was Grover, commanding the 27th Missouri Mounted Infantry, who was wounded by a musket ball in the thigh.
 He succumbed to his wound October 31, 1861.

 The surrendered Union soldiers were compelled to listen to a speech by the deposed pro-Confederate Missouri governor Claiborne F. Jackson, who upbraided them for entering his state without invitation and waging war upon its citizens.
-The Federals were then paroled by General Price, with the notable exception of Colonel Mulligan, who refused parole.
+The Federals were then paroled by General Price, with the notable exception of Mulligan, who refused parole.
 Price was reportedly so impressed by the Federal commander's demeanor and conduct during and after the battle that he offered Mulligan his own horse and buggy, and ordered him safely escorted to Union lines.
 Mulligan was mortally wounded at the Second Battle of Kernstown near Winchester, Virginia on July 24, 1864, while Price would go on to command Confederate forces at numerous battles throughout the Western and Trans-Mississippi theaters.

 Following the surrender at Lexington, Fremont and Price negotiated an exchange cartel.
 The Camp Jackson parolees were exchanged for a portion of Mulligan's command.
 This worked smoothly for the officers who were specifically named, but not for all of the Federal enlisted men.
 Some enlisted men were ordered back into Federal service without having been properly exchanged, then moved to different theaters.
 Several were captured at Shiloh, where they were recognized and executed for violating their parole.